-All ITB employers have now changed their policy on pension provision by only offering new and existing employees membership of the DC Section for future service.

-The ITB Open Fund employers are following a well-established trend, as the UK has seen a significant move from DB to DC pension provision in recent years, and in line with this greater regulatory attention has focused on DC pension arrangements.
-The most significant development affecting the ITB DC Section is the new legislation relating to DC Master Trusts.
+All ITB Employers have now changed their policy on pension provision by only offering new and existing employees membership of the DC Section for future service.
+The ITB Employers are following a well-established trend, as the UK has seen a significant move from DB to DC pension provision in recent years, and in line with this greater regulatory attention has focused on DC pension arrangements.